artsy/eigen/README.md

 ### Updating Dependencies

 We vendor some data from other repositories that you will sometimes need to update.
-Notably the GraphQL schema of metaphysics that Relay uses to generate queries from: `$ yarnsync-schema`
+Notably the GraphQL schema of metaphysics that Relay uses to generate queries from: `$ yarn sync-schema`

 ### Deploying Emission